 If a bankrupt fails to pay the whole of their income contribution, or an instalment of their contribution at or before the time it becomes payable, the trustee may determine that the ‘supervised account regime’ applies to the bankrupt (s 139ZIC Bankruptcy Act).

 The supervised account regime requires the bankrupt to open an account (the supervised account) into which all of their income must be deposited when it is received.
-If the bankrupt receives their income by cash (the trustee must To agree to something being done, to approve an action or arrangement.
-See also informed consent. to this form of income) or cheque, they must deposit it into the supervised account within five days of its receipt (s 139ZIF).
+If the bankrupt receives their income by cash (the trustee must consent to this form of income) or cheque, they must deposit it into the supervised account within five days of its receipt (s 139ZIF Bankruptcy Act).

 Upon determining that the supervised account regime applies to a bankrupt, the trustee is required to provide the bankrupt with a written notice requiring the bankrupt to open a supervised account within the time specified in the notice (being a minimum of 10 working days after the notice is given to the bankrupt).
-The supervised account must comply with certain requirements set out in section 139ZIE.
+The supervised account must comply with certain requirements set out in section 139ZIE of the Bankruptcy Act.

-In general, a bankrupt who is subject to a supervised account regime must not make withdrawals from the supervised account without the trustee’s consent (s 139ZIG).
+In general, a bankrupt who is subject to a supervised account regime must not make withdrawals from the supervised account without the trustee’s consent (s 139ZIG Bankruptcy Act).
 Accordingly, a bankrupt must reach an agreement with the trustee about the amount that may be withdrawn from the supervised account for living expenses.

 A bankrupt may be liable to criminal penalties if they breach the requirements of the supervised account regime.

-In accordance with the meaning of ‘reviewable decision’ in section 139ZIB, certain decisions of the trustee in relation to the supervised account regime are reviewable by the Inspector-General and/or the AAT (ss 139ZIO, 139ZIT).
+In accordance with the meaning of ‘reviewable decision’ in section 139ZIB of the Bankruptcy Act, certain decisions of the trustee in relation to the supervised account regime are reviewable by the Inspector-General and/or the AAT (ss 139ZIO, 139ZIT Bankruptcy Act).
 These include the decision to subject a bankrupt to the supervised account regime and the decision to withhold consent in relation to the bankrupt making a withdrawal from the supervised account.